 The Capstone is the culminating event, bringing together program participants, faculty, and national leaders in the library and academic health professions.
 This intensive multi-day event provides the opportunity to meet with leaders in AAHSL and NLM and many of their partner organizations to discuss the implications of key issues.
 The curriculum will focus on environmental forces helping to shape academic health sciences libraries.
 It will tie to concepts raised throughout the year and recognize participants' completion of the program.
 The Capstone will not only reinforce the cohort of fellows and mentors but will also serve as a powerful networking opportunity with other leaders.
 It will be scheduled during Autumn 2019 in Washington, DC.
 Organizations represented in prior capstone programs include the National Library of Medicine and other national libraries, Association of American Medical Colleges, Association of Research Libraries, Institute of Museum and Library Services, and other health professional and information organizations.

 Curriculum Timeline

 A program schedule is on the next page and provides an overview of the program and the proposed calendar dates.
-Please refer to Appendix A for possible changes to the 2018/2019 program timeline.

 PROGRAM SCHEDULE